jiayingl7119/Sep10-Freedom-Project/tool/learning-log.md

 * Look at the aframe codes from the aframe github and try them out on jsbin to get used to the coding.
 * https://aframe.io/docs/1.7.0/components/geometry.html <-- Code for the shapes available in Aframe.
 * https://github.com/aframevr/aframe/ <-- The code for effects (Snow or Rain depending on how you look at the starter code in jsbin)
+* https://aframe.io/docs/1.7.0/introduction/html-and-primitives.html <-- Starting code + image of what we work with.

 <!--